Return to Home Return to Overview Mechanical Reference

 Melee and Ranged Group

-The natural conclusion to this issue is separating the squad into a ranged and a melee subgroup.
+This strategy solves this issue by separating the squad into a ranged and a melee subgroup.

 • The ranged group is responsible for baiting Fluxlances by being the furthest players from the boss, and pointing them away from Conduits.